TebbaaX/CTFs/README.md

 # CTFs
-bunch of CTF Writeups and maybe resources and papers
+bunch of CTF Writeups and maybe resources and Papers